 Then, each one spoke.
 One after another.
 I was just listening.

-At the end, I took the list of things that was going wrong and explained for each item what was my feelings or my thoughts about that.
+In the end, I took the list of things that were going wrong and explained for each item what was my feelings or my thoughts about that.
 It was the right moment to explain some of my decisions and help the team to understand.
 I also had the opportunity to recognize my failures.
-Finally, it was also a way to make the whole team grew up by asking them to think if they were me, what would they have done?
+Finally, it was also a way to make the whole team grow up by asking them to think if they were me, what would they have done?

 Of course, performing a 360° review is not sufficient.
-You still need to get more personal feedbacks.
+You still need to get more personal feedback.
 It is especially true when doing a performance review with one of your team members.
-In many cases, suggested improvements or negative feedbacks must be considered not only as a breach from the team member but also as a breach from yourself.
+In many cases, suggested improvements or negative feedback must be considered not only as a breach of the team member but also as a breach of yourself.
 A lack of skills may be the responsibility of the person you are reviewing the performance (when he/she did not do the necessary effort, for example) but also your responsibility, as a manager (when you have not given enough time to this person to master a particular skill).

-For all those reasons, performance review must be seen much more like an exchange between two person working together and needing to improve the way they collaborate than a top-down feedback.
+For all those reasons, a performance review must be seen much more like an exchange between two people working together and needing to improve the way they collaborate than top-down feedback.